AlibabaCloudDocs/ots/intl.en-US/API Reference/Operations/BatchGetRow.md

 # BatchGetRow

-BatchGetRow reads several data rows from one or more tables.
+You can call this operation to simultaneously read multiple rows of data from one or more tables.

-It is essentially a set of multiple GetRow operations.
-Each operation is independently executed, returns results independently, and independently consumes capacity units.
+The BatchGetRow operation is a set of multiple GetRow operations.
+The execution, returning of results, and capacity unit \(CU\) consumption of each operation are carried out independently.

-Compared to the execution of a large number of GetRow operations, the use of the BatchGetRow operation can reduce the request response time and increase the data read rate.
+Compared with the execution of a large number of GetRow operations, the use of the BatchGetRow operation can effectively reduce the request response time and increase the data read rate.

-## Request Structure:
+## Request structure

 ```
 message BatchGetRowRequest {